-Michael Griffiths, BSc, Dip.Ed, MAusIMM - Executive Director
+Michael Griffiths, BSc, Dip.Ed, MAusIMM - Non-executive Director

 Mr. Griffiths is a geologist with over 25 years of experience within the minerals exploration sector in Australia and Africa.
-His exploration experience includes principal involvement in the discovery of significant gold resources in the Tanami Desert region of the Northern Territory of Australia.
-He is also a director of Currie Rose Resources Inc. (a Canadian listed company) and ASX listed company RTL Corporation Limited.
-Mr. Griffiths recently held the position of Managing Director of Sub-Sahara Resources NL and joined Chalice following the merger and being appointed as Executive Director at the same time.
+His exploration experience includes principal involvement in the discovery of significant gold resources in the Tanami Desert region of Australia as well as the development of the Koka Gold Deposit in Eritrea and the Tusker gold deposit in Tanzania.
+He is also a director of Currie Rose Resources Inc. (a TSX-V listed company) and Chairman of ASX listed company Mozambi Coal Limited.
+Prior to joining Chalice, Mr. Griffiths held the position of Managing Director of Sub-Sahara, which merged with Chalice August 2009.
+Mr Griffiths was appointed Executive Director of Chalice between August 2009 to June 2010, and from July 2011 was appointed to Non-executive director.
 Mr Griffiths is also a graduate of the Australian Institute of Company Directors.